apache/superset/UPDATING.md

 assists people when migrating to a new version.

 ## Next
+* [9046](https://github.com/apache/incubator-superset/pull/9046): Replaces `can_only_access_owned_queries` by
+`all_query_access` favoring a white list approach.
+Since a new permission is introduced use `superset init` to create and associate it by default to the `Admin` role.
+Note that, by default, all non `Admin` users will not be able to access queries they do not own.

 * [8901](https://github.com/apache/incubator-superset/pull/8901): The datasource's update
 timestamp has been added to the query object's cache key to ensure updates to datasources are always reflected in associated query results.
 As a consequence all